open-mesh-mirror/doc/batman-adv/Client-roaming.rst

 Translation table consistency
 -----------------------------

-As described in the [[Client-announcement\|client announcement document]] each node computes a set of CRC32 checksum values and floods it through the network using OGMs.
+As described in the :doc:`client announcement document <Client-announcement>` each node computes a set of CRC32 checksum values and floods it through the network using OGMs.
 The translation table changes triggered by the roaming advertisement message leads to a temporary inconsistent global translation table because the table changes happen